zhongzhu/learn-terraform/README.md

 a hello world project for terraform.
 Will use terraform to provision an NGINX server using docker.

 ## My environment
+I have one Window 11 laptop.
+In this project, I'll create 2 linux virtual machines on my laptop to practice terraform.

 * mylinux
     * Ubuntu 22.04 VM created by Multipass on Windows 11
     * runs terraform